Howard Duff

-Howard Green Duff (November 24, 1913July 8, 1990) was an American actor.
+Howard Green Duff (November 24, 1913 – July 8, 1990) was an American actor.
+He started in radio during World War II before appearing in many Hollywood features and television programs from 1947 to 1990.
+He also directed for television.
+His career was marked by accusations of disloyalty during the red scare of the 1950s.

 Early life

 Duff was born in Charleston, Washington (today a part of Bremerton), in 1913.
 He graduated from Roosevelt High School in Seattle in 1932, where he began acting in school plays after he was cut from the school basketball team.

 Duff worked locally in Seattle-area theater until entering the United States Army Air Corps during World War II.
 He was eventually assigned to their radio service, and announced re-broadcasts prepared for the Armed Forces Radio Service (AFRS).
 In this role, he served as the announcer for the drama Suspense, dated March 16, 1943.

 Career

 Sam Spade

 Duff's most memorable radio role was as Dashiell Hammett's private eye Sam Spade in The Adventures of Sam Spade (1946–1950).
-With his TV and film career starting to take hold, he ultimately left the program in 1950 at the start of its final season; Stephen Dunne took over the voice role of Spade.
+Due to accusations of Duff being a communist and with his TV and film career starting to take hold, he ultimately left the program in 1950 at the start of its final season; Stephen Dunne took over the voice role of Spade.